Vladim-i-r/Google/README.md

 # Google
-Development of a project that simulates the Google interface and its advanced functions
+Development of a project simulating Google's interface and its advanced functions page.